marcomq/nimview/README.md

 # nimview
-A Nim based helper for Nim/C/C++ or Python to create Desktop or Server applications with Nim/C/C++ and HTML/CSS
+A lightwight cross platform UI library for Nim, C, C++ or Python.
+The main purpose is to simplify creation of Desktop applications based on a HTML/CSS/JS layer that is displayed with Webview.

 # About

-The target of this project is to have a UI Layer based on HTML/CSS with a backend based on Nim, C++ or Python.
-The UI layer will be completely JS / HTML / CSS based and the backend should be using either Nim, C/C++ or Python code directly with Nim as "glue".
+The target of this project is to have a simple, lightweight UI layer for Desktop applications that have just a few MB in static executable size.
+The UI layer will be completely HTML/CSS/JS based and the backend should be using either Nim, C/C++ or Python code directly with Nim as "glue".
 The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS  without the requirement to have some kind of webserver running.
-Android is a bit complicated and will need an additional project.
-But if desired, you can just turn on the webserver to access the application from remote.
-Make sure to add some form of authentication in such a case, or anyone can run the application from remote.
+Running remote server applications might are possible and too, but require an additional authentication layer.
+Android will need an additional project.

 The recommended frontend library would be Vue and Bootstrap code to quickly build an reactive interface.
 I tried to use Svelte, as this is easier to learn as Vue, but Svelte had some issues running on Webview that I couldn't resolve easily.